-The company is an obligor under the Group's \$2.9bn Senior Loan facilities and these facilities are secured by fixed and floating charges over the present and future assets of the Group's main operating companies.
+The Group's \$2.9bn Senior Loan facilities are secured by fixed and floating charges over the present and future assets of the Group's main operating companies.
 The terms of the facilities see no covenants required to be tested in respect of the Senior Loans and no impending maturities, as the loans are not repayable until February 2024.